yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 ### Application of BIP [32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), [38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki), [39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), [44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), and 63 ([Stealth Addresses](http://sourceforge.net/p/bitcoin/mailman/message/31813471/)) to Altcoins

-Libbitcoin has an established the bitcoin-explorer **(bx)** command line interface that provides substantial BIP 32, 38, 39, and 63 support.
+Libbitcoin bitcoin-explorer **(bx)** command line interface provides substantial BIP 32, 38, 39, and 63 support.
 BIP 44 support results from how bx BIP 32 is applied and the application of the table below.
-This table is not only for BTC, but numerous other altcoins.
+This table applies to BTC and numerous other altcoins.

-The libbitcoin table below is a work-in-progress, but it provided important values for the first two working examples above.
-Accuracy of portions of this table is questionable (~90% accurate) until vetted by other subject matter experts, but the pattern for how it is applied to altcoins is well understood.
-This table most definitely complements [SLIP 44] (http://doc.satoshilabs.com/slips/slip-0044.html) referenced within [BIP44] (https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#registered-coin-types)
+The table below is a work-in-progress, but provides important values for the first two working examples below below the table.
+Accuracy of portions of this table is questionable (~90% accurate) until vetted by others, but the pattern for how it is applies to altcoins is well understood.
+This Altcoin Version Mapping Table most definitely complements [SLIP 44] (http://doc.satoshilabs.com/slips/slip-0044.html) referenced within [BIP44] (https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#registered-coin-types)

 #### BIP44 Altcoin Version Mapping Table
 ```